JLjoestar23/comprobo-project1-robobehaviors-FSM/README.md

-“Warm Up” Project: Finite State Machines, Wall Following, Obstacle Avoidance
+# “Warm Up” Project: Finite State Machines, Wall Following, Obstacle Avoidance

-Joseph Liu and David Barsoum
+**Joseph Liu and David Barsoum**

-Computational Robotics Fall 2025
+Computational Robotics, Fall 2025

+---

-# 1  Overview
+## 1. Overview
 This warm-up project introduced us to ROS2 and the Neato robots through a series of behavior implementations.
 We developed six key behaviors: teleoperation, square-path driving, wall following, person tracking, and obstacle avoidance.
 In addition to these six behaviors, we also developed a finite-state machine that ties obstacle avoidance, wall following, teleoperation, and emergency stop functionality together.

+---

 # 2  Teleoperation